kaitai-io/kaitai-io.github.io/_posts/2020-10-16-kaitai-struct-v0.9-released.md

 easy-to-comprehend API.

-With the previous 0.8 release, Kaitai project celebrated 1000 stars on GitHub, and until 0.9 version, it has collected more than [2000 stars](https://github.com/kaitai-io/kaitai_struct/)!
+With the previous 0.8 release, Kaitai project celebrated 1000 stars on GitHub, and until 0.9 version, it has collected more than [2000 stars](https://github.com/kaitai-io/kaitai_struct/stargazers).
-Thank you for your support!
+Thank you all for your support!

 This version introduces C++11 target (which uses smart pointers), several handy features (like `valid`ations and little-endian bit integers),